 Unique pair of books

 Although I was only a boy (who broke my grandparents' gramophone player), I realised these were a unique pair of books and needed protecting.
 And so I covered them in plastic.
 For some reason, I chose pink for The Coral Island and blue for The Gorilla Hunters.
 Contrasting colours aside, the covering worked, and my 45-year-old book and my father's almost 70-year-old treasure are still in good, if not mint, condition.

 Tall And True is an online showcase and forum for writers, readers and publishers.

 The writing and themes of R.M.
-Ballantyne's classics are dated - I'll never reread them.
-Perhaps I should put the books in a packing box in a spare room with my old LPs and other books for my grandchildren to find one day?
+Ballantyne's classics are outdated — I'll never reread them.
+But perhaps I should put them in a packing box in a spare room with my old LPs and other books for my grandchildren to find one day?

 © 2018 Robert Fairhead

 A middle-aged dad and dog owner, Robert is a writer and editor at Tall And True and blogs on his eponymous website, RobertFairhead.com.
 He also writes and narrates episodes for the Tall And True Short Reads podcast, featuring his short stories, blog posts and other writing from Tall And True.